The Bible and slavery: Manumission and provision

 While many commentators see the Holiness Code regulations as supplementing the prior legislation mandating manumission in the seventh year, the otherwise potentially long wait until the Jubilee was somewhat alleviated by the Holiness Code, with the instruction that slaves should be allowed to buy their freedom by paying an amount equal to the total wages of a hired servant over the entire period remaining until the next Jubilee (this could be up to 49 years-worth of wages).
 Blood relatives of the slave were also allowed to buy the slave's freedom, and this became regarded as a duty to be carried out by the next of kin (Hebrew: Go'el).

 In the Old Testament, the differences between male and female enslavement were vast.
-Deuteronomic code applied mostly to men, while women were able to be subjected to a much different type of slavery.
+Deuteronomic code applied mostly to men, while women could be subjected to a much different type of slavery.
 This change in status would require a female debt slave to become a permanent fixture of the household by way of marrying the father or the father's son.
 Deuteronomy 21:9 states that the female slave must be treated as a daughter if such permanent status is to be established.